Jiusoft/powerbash/README.md

-# jiuterm
+# Jiuterm
-A simple terminal
+Sorry, no release yet!